0xpix/Hei-DataHub/README.md

 ## Overview

-**Hei-DataHub** is a tiny private "GitHub-for-data" that lets small teams:
+**Hei-DataHub** is a inventory that lets us:
 - **Search** existing datasets with fast full-text search (SQLite FTS5)
 - **Add** new datasets with validated, consistent metadata
-- Work entirely locally with YAML files and SQLite—no network required
+- Work entirely locally with YAML files and SQLite—no network required (network required only at first when cloning)

 Think of it as a lightweight data catalog for teams who want to organize datasets without complex infrastructure.